dotnet/runtime/docs/design/features/source-generator-com.md

 [AttributeUsage(AttributeTargets.Interface)]
 class GeneratedComInterfaceAttribute
 {
-    public GeneratedComInterfaceAttribute();
+    public GeneratedComInterfaceAttribute(Type comWrappersType);

-    public GeneratedComInterfaceAttribute(bool generateManagedObjectWrapper, bool generateComObjectWrapper);
+    public GeneratedComInterfaceAttribute(Type comWrappersType, bool generateManagedObjectWrapper, bool generateComObjectWrapper);

+    public Type ComWrappersType { get; };

     public bool GenerateManagedObjectWrapper { get; } = true;

     public bool GenerateComObjectWrapper { get; } = true;

-    public bool ExportMetadata { get; }
+    public bool ExportInterfaceDefinition { get; }
 }
 ```

 This attribute could be applied to any interface to generate the marshalling code for either RCW or CCW scenarios.
-The `ExportMetadata` property would be used by any tool that wants to generate a metadata file, like a TlbExp successor, to determine which interfaces to export.
+The `ExportInterfaceDefinition` property would be used by any tool that wants to generate a metadata file, like a TlbExp successor, to determine which interfaces to export.

-The `ComWrappers`-derived type would use one of the mechanisms described above for determining how to define or generate it.

-#### Option 6: Something Else?

-I'm open to any other ideas people have on how to trigger the generator.
+The `ComWrappers`-derived type used to generate the wrappers would be specified as the first parameter to the attribute.
+We will use a `System.Type` parameter instead of generic attributes to support downlevel platforms as generic-attribute support is still in preview.
+As this attribute is exclusively used by a source-generator, we can validate that the provided type derives from `ComWrappers` at compile time, so we don't get many gains from using generic attributes.
+By specifying the `ComWrappers`-derived type in the attribute on the interface, we ensure that each interface is associated with one `ComWrappers`-derived type.

 ### Checkpoint 6: Aggregation support